DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 If a shapemodel is is used, then that shapemodel will also be specified by the `ShapeModel` keyword.
 The `InstrumentPositionQuality` and `InstrumentPointingQuality` keywords will specify the quality of the kernels used for the InstrumentPositon and InstrumentPointing Tables.
 Finally, the `CameraVersion` keyword specifies the version of the camera model that the Cube will now work with.

-# The NaifKeywords Group
+# The NaifKeywords Object

-The NaifKeywords group is not a part of the Cube prior to spiceinit being run.
+The NaifKeywords object is a PVL object that contains values queried from SPICE text kernels.
+It is not a part of the Cube prior to spiceinit being run.
 After spiceinit, the group is located at the very end of the Cube label.

-This group contains all of the keywords and values collected from the [SPICE kernel pool](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/kernel.html#Text%20Kernels%20and%20the%20Kernel%20Pool).
-Some examples what is usually contained in the NaifKeywords group are the target body radii, the instrument focal length, distortion model coefficients, and the transformations between image pixels and detector pixels.
+This object contains all of the keywords and values collected from the [SPICE kernel pool](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/kernel.html#Text%20Kernels%20and%20the%20Kernel%20Pool).
+Some examples what is usually contained in the NaifKeywords object are the target body radii, the instrument focal length, distortion model coefficients, and the transformations between image pixels and detector pixels.

-The sensor model specifies what is contained in the `NaifKeywords` group.
-Keywords and values are added to the `NaifKeywords` group by the following Spice class methods (methods in italics are protected):
+The sensor model specifies what is contained in the `NaifKeywords` object.
+Keywords and values are added to the `NaifKeywords` object the following Spice class methods (methods in italics are protected):

 * getDouble
 * getInteger